radrich/richarmstrong.net/_posts/2019-07-08-finish-strong.md

 ---
 title: "Finish Strong"
 subtitle: "Resist the new thing.
 Pitch up for a few more days"
-desc: "Finishing has never been my strength.
+description: "Finishing has never been my strength.
 I start projects much quicker than I finish them.
 When I get close to the end of a project my brain becomes fixated on the next thing.
 The new thing.
 The possibilities.
 The options.
 All the time I'll have on my hands."
 background_color: "#ff3232"
 color: "white"
 image: 'img/finish-strong-website-thumb.jpg'